-Normally, grandparents would expect to enjoy a healthy relationship with their sons or daughters and their grandchildren.
+Normally, grandparents would expect to enjoy a healthy relationship with their sons or daughters and their grandchild.
 Everyone looks forward to those joyous visits at Christmas or Thanksgiving, or it may be more frequently if the families are close by.

 In some cases, the grandparents may even provide after school child care or day care or be awarded temporary custody if courts determine there is a need in which they assume the role of a relative caregiver.

-It is undeniable that grandparents often form strong bonds with their grandchildren.
+It is undeniable that grandparents often form strong bonds with their grandchild.
 That bond, however, can be tested when discord occurs in a marital or familial relationship.
 It can mean those visits may occur less frequently or even terminate if a custodial party leaves the area or if there are volatile emotions in play.

-Kentucky has newly amended statutes (KRS 405.021) concerning Grandparental Visitation rights that took effect in mid-2018.
-The Kentucky Supreme Court also decided a case in 2012 that further defines grandparental visitation guidelines and could make it more difficult.
+Kentucky law has newly amended statutes (KRS 405.021) concerning Grandparental Visitation rights that took effect in mid-2018.
+The Kentucky Supreme Court also decided a case in 2012 that further defines grandparental visitation rights guidelines and could make it more difficult.

 If the custodial parent determines contact with maternal or paternal grandparents is not welcome or could damage the child, then aggrieved parties may petition the courts.

-Under current laws, the circuit or family court (where available) may grant reasonable visitation rights to either the paternal or maternal grandparents of a child and the court can issue any orders it deems necessary to enforce the decree.
+Under current Kentucky law, the circuit or family court (where available) may grant reasonable visitation rights to either the paternal or maternal grandparents of a child and the court can issue any orders it deems necessary to enforce the decree.
 The determining factor for the court is that such orders and contacts are in the child’s best interest.

-Under current state law, once the court grants a grandparent visitation rights, those rights shall endure even if the grandparent’s son or daughter faces termination of parental rights, unless the court decides continued visitation is against the best interests of the child.
+Under current state law, once the court grants a grandparent visitation rights, those rights shall endure even if the grandparent’s son or daughter faces termination of parental rights, unless the court decides continued right to visitation is against the best interests of the child.

-What if my grandchildren are moved to a distant location?
+What if my Grandchildren are Moved to a Distant Location?